 Do you think you can make less than $200 bucks last 3 days in Copenhagen in winter?

 I have faith, I think yes!

 - Natto was the place to shop for groceries.
 We had multiple down the street from us.
 They are everywhere.
 Decent prices, good quality.
-Can’t ask for much more.
+I can’t ask for much more.

-- Copenhagen card.
+- Copenhagen Card.
 I already explained this but I can’t tell you how worth it was.
 Even the train to and from the airport was included!
-(You can buy it at the airport and start reaping the benefits right away.)
+(You can buy it now and then pick it up at the airport to start reaping the benefits right away.)